-4. Always follow instructions printed on the label or packaging of the product you choose.
+4. Always follow the instructions printed on the label or packaging of your chosen product.

 How to avoid getting rust on your bike in the first place

-The best way to make sure your bike doesn’t attract rust is to keep it dry.
+The best way to ensure your bike doesn’t attract rust is to keep it dry.
 That means thoroughly wiping it down as soon as possible after it gets wet.
 Pay particular attention to small parts that have the potential to hide moisture because they’re hard to reach.